Top Portable Calisthenics Equipment for Travelers: Train Anywhere, Anytime

 Two simple travel routines

-• Push ups on the floor or on parallettes, 3 sets of 8 to 12.
+• Push ups three sets of eight to twelve.

 FAQ portable calisthenics for travelers